 Her research interests include individual difference variables in second language acquisition, particularly language learners’ beliefs, preferences, and attitudes toward language learning, in addition to the area of second language writing.

 In spring 2005, her research project investigating university students’ and teachers’ preferences for error correction and feedback in the EFL writing classroom received the TOEFL Board Award for International Participation in TESOL.
-Her research has appeared in international refereed journals such as System, TESL Canada Journal, TESL-EJ, and TESL Reporter.
+Her research has appeared in international refereed journals such as The International Journal of English Linguistics, System, The Linguistics Journal, TESL-EJ, and TESL Canada Journal.

 She is a member of several professional organizations, including TESOL, American Association for Applied Linguistics (AAAL), International Writing Centers Association (IWCA), and the Middle-East North Africa Writing Centers Alliance.